ucsd-cse11-s20/DI10-Review-And-Overview-05-06-2020/ProblemSheet.md

 }
 ```

 Most pre-defined classes in Java also override these methods to give us better String outputs (see the `Boolean` class for instance) and let us check equality (see the `String` class for example).
 One notable exception to this are arrays.
-Even though arrays are reference types and we can call `toString` and `equals` on them, the `toString` does not give us a human-readable output, and the `equals` does not call compare the array's contents using their `equals` methods, which can have surprising results.
-Fortunately, Java provides the `Arrays` class as a helper class which defined `toString` and `equals` _static_ methods we can call on arrays to perform these operations:
+Even though arrays are reference types and we can call `toString` and `equals` on them, the `toString` does not give us a human-readable output, and the `equals` does not compare the array's contents using their `equals` methods, which can have surprising results.
+Fortunately, Java provides the `Arrays` class as a helper class which defines `toString` and `equals` _static_ methods we can call on arrays to perform these operations:

 ```java
 import java.util.Arrays;